Last Updated on July 24, 2021 by Julia Wilson

 Are Ragdoll cats high maintenance?

-The Ragdoll is not an overly high-maintenance cat, however, their long coat will need to be brushed once a day to prevent mats forming.
+The Ragdoll is not an overly high-maintenance cat, however, their long coat will need to be brushed once a day to prevent mats from forming.
 Due to their friendly personality, the Ragdoll does not like to be left alone for extended periods.